msprev/panzer/README.md

 2. A `panzer_reserved` field is added to the AST metadata branch with goodies for filters to mine.

-For pandoc, filters and lua-filters are applied in the order specified on the command line.
-This is not possible with panzer.
-Instead all lua-filters are applied first, as a single batch, in the order specified first on the command line and then by the style definition.
-Then, all json filters are applied in the order specified on the command line and then by the style definition.
+For pandoc, json filters and lua-filters are applied in the order specified by respective occurances of `--filter` and `--lua-filter` on the command line.
+This behaviour is not entirely supported in panzer.
+Instead, all lua-filters are applied first and in the order specified on the command line and the style definition (command line filters are applied first and unkillable).
+Then the json filters are applied, also in the order specified on the command line and by the style definition (command line filters are applied first and unkillable).
+The reasons for the divergence with pandoc’s behaviour are complex but mainly derive from performance benefit.

 The follow pandoc command line options cannot be used with panzer: